-Start a new holiday tradition with these sweet and savoury low FODMAP mashed sweet potatoes!This post is sponsored by Golden Ratio.
-All of the opinions in this article are my own.
-Heads up, if you make a purchase using one of the links I've provided, I may receive a small commission on the sale.
+Start a new holiday tradition with these sweet and savoury low FODMAP mashed sweet potatoes!This post may contain affiliate links.
+That means if you make a purcahse using one of the links on this page I may receive a small comission.
+I only promote products I use in my own kitchen.
 You can read more about my affiliations here.

 Things are still a little sideways here in Toronto, so it looks like we'll have to shake up the Christmas we're used to.
 My family is obsessed with traditions, so I'm struggling a little knowing I can't follow my normal Christmas routine to the letter.

 Since I know there's no way I can make it feel exactly the same, I've decided to take this as an opportunity to branch out and try to build some new traditions!

 My husband and I are both foodies, so we've been experimenting with fun side dishes and desserts so our holiday still feels festive and special, even if it isn't quite what we were hoping for.

 One of our favourite experiments so far are these easy low FODMAP mashed sweet potatoes!
 The trick to this sweet and savoury side is that it's mostly regular potatoes and parsnips (which have no FODMAPs).
 Because sweet potato has such a strong flavour, you won't even notice the potatoes!

 If your holiday dinner is going to be smaller than normal, you can totally half the recipe!
 But if sweet potatoes are your jam, this recipe still tastes great the next day!
 If you're wiped out after your festivities, try spreading it on some sourdough toast with a little crumbled bacon for a killer boxing day brunch!